lucasbpaiva/Libft/README.md

 ```
 * ft_lstnew: Allocates and initializes a new list node structure with its content.

-* ft_lstadd_front: Prepends a new node to the absolute front of a linked list.
+* ft_lstadd_front: Prepends a new node to the front of a linked list.

 * ft_lstsize: Counts the exact number of nodes currently inside a linked list.

-* ft_lstlast: Progresses through a list to return a tracking pointer to the absolute last non-null node.
+* ft_lstlast: Iterates over a list to return a pointer to the last non-null node.

-* ft_lstadd_back: Appends a node safely to the trailing back of a linked list.
+* ft_lstadd_back: Appends a node to the back of a linked list.

-* ft_lstdelone: Cleanses a targeted node's content using a custom del function pointer and frees the node memory without triggering a cascade delete.
+* ft_lstdelone: Erases and frees a targeted node's content using a custom del function pointer and frees the node memory without deleting subsequent nodes.

 * ft_lstclear: Iterates through an entire linked list, deleting and freeing all nodes and clearing out the original head reference to prevent dangling references.